EthanNorton/Food-For-Thought/README.md

 These are random (non-published) thoughts that I have put together.
 Probably all of them will be enjoyable yet an obsessive thought spiral I encounter.

 I hope you enjoy my food for thought!
-4/16 update: I am going to start diving deeper into some of these topics.
+5/5/22 update: I am diving deeper into some of these topics.

-I'm working on learning how to organize and categorize these files, so I'm open to comments here.
-I'm learning through Udemy at the moment.
+I'm working on learning how to organize and categorize these files, I do theis to keep the bytes warm! :*

 Email me with anything: Ethannorton12@gmail.com.